 Identifying why you are eating and what is truly driving the hunger is a massively useful step in preventing eating for emotional reasons.
 Some points to consider question yourself:

-* Are you eating to a set routine?
+Is your eating habit due to a set routine?
 Do you have set meal times each day and snack at the same time?

-* Are you thirsty or hungry?
-Dehydration is associated with feelings of hunger
+Thirsty or hungry?
+Dehydration is associated with feelings of hunger.

 Understanding emotional eating is just one part of the puzzle.
 Lifestyle should be considered from a holistic perspective with an emphasis put on: